jbacon11/Seconds-Converter-/README.md

-# Seconds-Converter-
+# Seconds-Converter

-time converter for seconds
+This python program converts time for seconds